cheshire-cat-ai/plugins-backend/README.md

 **GET** `/tags`

-Returns the list of all available plugins' tags.
+Return the list of all available plugins' tags.

 ---